rsmith-nl/scripts/README.rst

 configuration sets the width to 886 pixels and sets the resolution to 300 dpi.
 This gives an image 75 mm (about 3 in) wide.

+For my own use, I have retired this program in favor of ``img4latex.py`` shown below.

 genbackup.sh
 ------------